BSN to DNP

 DNP students are required to come to campus four times: to attend new student orientation at the beginning of their program, to participate in a simulated patient experience while enrolled in NUR 605, to attend oral and poster presentations while enrolled in NUR 770, and to deliver their poster and oral presentation at the completion of their studies.

-Prior to beginning clinical courses (NUR 605 for BSN to DNP) students must submit evidence of current license, CPR certification, TB skin test results, immunizations (Tdap, MMR, Hepatitis B, Varicella, and annual influenza), a statement of good health, a clear criminal background check, and a negative drug screen.
+Prior to beginning clinical courses (NUR 605 for BSN to DNP) students must submit evidence of current license, medical/health insurance, CPR certification, TB skin test results, immunizations (Tdap, MMR, Hepatitis B, Varicella, and annual influenza), a statement of good health, a clear criminal background check, and a negative drug screen.
 These items must be uploaded on a tracker purchased through the College of Nursing and Health Professions.
 The clinical clearance items must be updated annually and must be current through the end of the semester.

 Nursing Liability Insurance